Robert H. Grubbs: Early life and education

 Grubbs was born on February 27, 1942, on a farm in Marshall County, Kentucky, midway between Possum Trot and Calvert City.
 His parents were Howard and Faye (Atwood) Grubbs.
 Faye was a schoolteacher.
 After serving in World War II, the family moved to Paducah, Kentucky, where Howard trained as a diesel mechanic, and Robert attended Paducah Tilghman High School.

 At the University of Florida, Grubbs initially intended to study agriculture chemistry.
 However, he was convinced by professor Merle A. Battiste to switch to organic chemistry.
 Working with Battiste, he became interested in how chemical reactions occur.
 He received his B.S. in 1963 and M.S. in 1965 from the University of Florida.

 Next, Grubbs attended Columbia University, where he worked with Ronald Breslow on organometallic compounds which contain carbon-metal bonds.
-Grubbs received his PhD in 1968.
+Grubbs received his Ph.D. in 1968.

 Career

 Grubbs worked with James Collman at Stanford University as a National Institutes of Health fellow during 1968–1969.
 With Collman, he began to systematically investigate catalytic processes in organometallic chemistry, a then relatively new area of research.

 In 1969, Grubbs was appointed to the faculty of Michigan State University, where he began his work on olefin metathesis.
 Harold Hart, Gerasimos J. Karabatsos, Gene LeGoff, Don Farnum, Bill Reusch and Pete Wagner served as his early mentors at MSU.
 Grubbs was an assistant professor from 1969 to 1973, and an associate professor from 1973 to 1978.
 He received a Sloan Fellowship for 1974–1976.
-In 1975, he went to the Max Planck Institute for Coal Research in Mülheim, Germany on a fellowship from the Alexander von Humboldt Foundation.
+In 1975, he went to the Max Planck Institute for Coal Research in Mülheim, Germany, on a fellowship from the Alexander von Humboldt Foundation.

 In 1978, Grubbs moved to California Institute of Technology as a professor of chemistry.
 As of 1990 he became the Victor and Elizabeth Atkins Professor of Chemistry.

 As of 2021, Grubbs has an h-index of 160 according to Google Scholar and of 137 according to Scopus.

 Commercial activities

 Both first and second generation Grubbs catalysts were commercially available from Materia, a startup company that Grubbs co-founded with Mike Giardello in Pasadena, California, in 1998.
 Materia has been able to obtain exclusive rights to manufacture many of the known olefin catalysts.
 Under Giardello, Materia was able to sell their catalysts through Sigma-Aldrich's chemicals catalogue.
 Sigma-Aldrich became their exclusive worldwide provider.
 In 2008, Materia partnered with Cargill to form Elevance Renewable Sciences to produce specialty chemicals from renewable oils, including biofuels.
 In 2017, Materia sold its catalyst business to Umicore.
 In 2021, Materia was acquired by ExxonMobil.

 Grubbs was a member of the Reliance Innovation Council formed by Reliance Industries Limited, India.

-Grubbs was a member of the USA Science and Engineering Festival's Advisory Board.
+Grubbs was a member of the USA Science and Engineering Festival's advisory board.